Anzelak/goblin-ball/goblinball/Goblinball Specification Document.md

     while remaining_moves > 0 and targets:
         # Sort targets by priority
         targets = self.prioritize_targets(carrier, targets, goal)

+        # Evaluate safety of each target using blocker positions as screens
+        targets = self.evaluate_move_safety(carrier, targets)

         # Try to move to the best target
         if self.move_toward_target(carrier, targets[0], remaining_moves):